icash-io/secret-voting/static/article_p1.md

 The idea is to keep the entity registering the keys and the entity assigning wallet addresses separate.
 The system is only as strong as its weakest link, and we have to consider attacks even before votes on the blockchain start, by our own government.

-### Conclusion

-In summary, we were able to come up with a voting system that does not reveal the voters’ identities using zero-knowledge proofs.
-Without it, it would have been very difficult to secure the identities online without leaving some chance of having the real identity found out.

-> One can ask, aren’t wallet address already a good proof of identity?

-Yes, it is, but the idea is to keep the entity registering the keys and the entity assigning wallet addresses separate.
-The system is only as strong as its weakest link, and we have to consider attacks even before votes on the blockchain start, by our own government.

-### Potential Vulnerabilities

-Speaking of security, we present here a solution using zero-knowledge proofs, but it is far from perfect.
-In the function `verify()`, we do a linear search for a matching key.
-Any interested miner could potentially look into the transaction and make links between the key and the wallet address of the voter.
-Whether that gives the perpetrator interesting information would depend, yet again, on the offline security of the whole system.